alexklibisz/elastiknn/docs/_posts/2021-07-30-how-does-elastiknn-work.md

 > take a vector as input and produce a set of hashes as output.

 The `HashingModel` interface should convey this concisely.
-Hashes can be repeated for some models, hence the `HashAndFreq` type.
+Hashes can be repeated for some LSH models, hence the `HashAndFreq` type, which is just a container for a byte array and the frequency of occurrences.

 ```java
 package com.klibisz.elastiknn.models;